 David joined Watsi on December 31st, 2013.
 Four years ago, David became the 1714th member to automatically support a new Watsi patient every month.
-Since then, 4,093 more people have become monthly donors!
-David's most recent donation traveled 8,700 miles to support Saitabau, a baby boy from Tanzania, a shunt replacement for hydrocephalus.
+Since then, 4,277 more people have become monthly donors!
+David's most recent donation traveled 8,500 miles to support James, a bus conductor from Kenya, to fund a hip fracture repair.

 Saitabau is a 4-month-old baby from Tanzania.
 He is the only child to his parents who depend on livestock keeping for their living and their income is very little to get them by.
 Saitabau has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of his condition, Saitabau has been experiencing an increasing head circumference and irritability.
 Without treatment, Saitabau will experience severe physical and developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Saitabau that will treat his hydrocephalus.
 The procedure is scheduled to take place on March 2nd and will drain the excess fluid from Saitabau's brain and replace the previous insertion that is blocked.
 This will reduce intracranial pressure and greatly improve his quality of life.
 With proper treatment, Saitabau will hopefully develop into a strong, healthy young boy.
 Saitabau’s mother says, “My son had gotten better but now he is sick again please help him get another surgery.”